Web Analytics

 this.tombstones = 0;

-// We perform a full-rehash by re-insert all elements
+// Full rehash: re-insert all non-deleted elements

 for (int i = 0; i < oldBuckets.length; ++i) {

-if (null != oldBuckets[i] && oldBuckets[i].key != null) {
+if (oldBuckets[i] != null && oldBuckets[i].key != null) {

 this.put(oldBuckets[i].key, oldBuckets[i].value, oldBuckets[i].hash);